The following movement patterns have been developed following Gary Ward’s Anatomy-in-Motion, Flow Motion Model®

 COGS are a wonderful movement experience to practice.

-The experience is not about forcing the ends of the movements, but is about the feeling as you move through the spectrum of movement available.
-Maintain a meditative pace throughout to really feel the path your body takes.
+The experience is not about forcing the ends of the movements, but is about learning how you move throughout the spectrum of movement available.
+Maintain a meditative pace throughout to really experience the path your body takes.